Home Maintenance Checklist(Last Updated On: September 28, 2021)

 Monthly Home Maintenance Checklist

-There are some tasks that should be done on a monthly basis.
+Some tasks should be done every month.
 You can pick one weekend every month and turn home maintenance into a family activity by involving your children in some of the tasks as well.

 - HVAC filters – some experts say that HVAC filters should be changed every month.
-This is not absolutely necessary unless you have pets or someone in your family has allergies.
+This is not necessary unless you have pets or someone in your family has allergies.
 In general, it is acceptable to change the HVAC filter every 2-3 months.
-However, what you should do is inspect the filter on a monthly basis.
+However, what you should do is inspect the filter every month.
 If the filter is dirty, change it.
 If it’s not, then leave it and don’t forget to check it out next month.

 - Fire extinguisher – let’s assume you have a fire extinguisher like every household should.
 Inspecting it doesn’t take much time.
-Make sure that it is easily accessible (and not block by boxes or something else), that the gauge shows proper pressure, and that the extinguisher is not damaged.
+Ensure that it is easily accessible (and not blocked by boxes or something else), that the gauge shows proper pressure, and that the extinguisher is not damaged.